 The deadline for all McDaniel Scholarships is March 1st.
 All applications require a minimum of an application form and unofficial transcript.

 The Woodard Memorial Scholarship is a highly competitive scholarship for students who are active in their communities and have a GPA of at least 2.5 on a 4-point scale.

 Porter Scholars in Science and Mathematics

 The Porter Scholars in Science and Mathematics Scholarship is a highly competitive offer for students who are majoring in science or mathematics.

 Spud Bowl Scholarship

 The Spud Bowl tradition began in 1946, when potato farmers in the Valley were asked to contribute sacks of spuds to the college, which, in turn, were converted into cash to supplement the athletic program.
 The tradition and spirit have continued, and Spud Bowl remains a highlight of each football season.

 Each year, San Luis Valley schools are asked to nominate a senior as a candidate for Spud Bowl Queen.
 The candidates are interviewed during the morning of Spud Bowl by a panel of judges, and a winner is then selected and announced at halftime of the football game.
 The Colorado Potato Administrative Committee and Adams State offer one semester tuition scholarships to each candidate, with the student selected as Spud Bowl Queen receiving a one-year tuition, room, and board scholarship to Adams State University.

 Spud Bowl Scholarship Guidelines

-- All Spud Bowl candidates nominated by their San Luis Valley high school will receive a one-semester tuition scholarship.
+- All Spud Bowl candidates nominated by their San Luis Valley high school will receive a $1,000 scholarship.